Seven Keys (game show): KTLA (1960–1961)

-Seven Keys originally aired locally in Los Angeles on KTLA Channel 5 (now an affiliate of The CW) from September 12, 1960 to April 28, 1961.
+Seven Keys originally aired locally in Los Angeles on KTLA Channel 5 (now an affiliate of The CW) from September 12, 1960, to April 28, 1961.
 The show proved to be popular, and caught the attention of ABC.

 ABC (1961–1964)

-On April 3, 1961 the series began airing on ABC at 2:30 PM Eastern (1:30 Central), replacing the short-lived Road to Reality.
+On April 3, 1961, the series began airing on ABC at 2:30 PM Eastern (1:30 Central), replacing the short-lived Road to Reality.
 Despite facing Art Linkletter's mega-popular House Party on CBS and local programming on NBC (which had not programmed at 2:30 since August 1959, following the disastrous Court of Human Relations), the two shows divided the audience over the next eighteen months.

 On October 1, 1962 Keys was struck a large blow when NBC began a new 55-minute series at 2:00 PM (followed by a five-minute newscast) – The Merv Griffin Show.
-CBS and Linkletter would have the last laugh – Griffin ended on March 29, 1963 and Keys was shifted away to a morning slot on April 1.
+CBS and Linkletter would have the last laugh – Griffin ended on March 29, 1963, and Keys was shifted away to a morning slot on April 1.
 ABC ceased programming at 2:30/1:30 for five months.

 Keys went to 11:30 AM (10:30 Central/Pacific), replacing the Bert Parks game Yours for a Song.
 Now facing the five-year-old Concentration on NBC and daytime repeats of The Millionaire on CBS, Keys managed to cease the Millionaire repeats on August 30 and send Concentration packing to 11:00/10:00 on September 6.
-Narz would host the syndicated version of Concentration from 1973-1978.
+Narz would host the syndicated version of Concentration from 1973 to 1978.

 While CBS stopped programming at 11:30/10:30 for nearly a year, NBC introduced its new Ed McMahon-hosted game Missing Links in the slot.
 Within the next three months, the new word-association game from Goodson-Todman wore down Keys in the ratings.

 On December 30, 1963 Keys was moved one last time to 12:00 noon (11:00 AM Central).
 The show was now up against the long-running soap Love of Life on CBS and the popular game Your First Impression on NBC, and was beaten soundly in the ratings until it finally admitted defeat on March 27, 1964.